Tampa Car Insurance

 Safety Tips For Driving In The Rain

-Tampa, like most of Central Florida, gets frequent afternoon thunderstorms, especially June through September.
-If you live in the Tampa Bay Area, chances are good that you’ll get caught in a downpour at some point, so it’s important to know how to drive safely when the storms hit.
+Tampa, like most of Central Florida, gets frequent afternoon thunderstorms, especially from June through September.
+If you live in the Tampa Bay Area, chances are good that you'll get caught in a downpour at some point, so it's important to know how to drive safely when the storms hit.

 - Get in the habit of turning on your low beam headlights every time you turn on your windshield wipers.
-It’s not just a good idea—it's Florida law.
-Chances are good that if you’re having a hard time seeing, it is also hard for others to see you, and your headlights will help make you more visible to other drivers.
+It's not just a good idea—it's Florida law.
+Chances are good that if you're having a hard time seeing, it's also hard for others to see you, and your headlights will help make you more visible to other drivers.